EnriqueDoster/helpful_bioinformatics_stuff/Onboarding_training/Statistics_onboarding/Statistics_lesson1_syllabus.md

 ```
 microbialecol-1s68204.slack.com
 ```
 * We'll start with [Lesson 1- Getting set-up](https://github.com/EnriqueDoster/Bioinformatic_resources/blob/master/Onboarding_training/Statistics_onboarding/Statistics_lesson_1.md) and we'll have a virtual meeting once per week for 30 minutes to go over each of the 4 steps.
+The majority of the work will be self-directed and on your own time, but we encourage you to work in groups and participate in asking questions in the slack group.
+If you don't have any questions and find this all extremely easy, please help others with their questions and help us improve our tutorial.
   * There is 1 "deliverable" per step.
 Some steps require something be sent to "meglab.metagenomics@gmail.com" or will have a link to a corresponding set of questions.

-### Learning objectives
+### Learning objectives:
 Upon completion of the lesson, students will:
-* have their computer set up with the R software
+* have their computer set up with the R and RStudio software
 * know how to read-in count matrices from bioinformatic analysis of sequence data
 * be able to explore and summarize bioinformatic results